Play-To-Earn-Currency/manager/README.md

 - wallet_private_key: your PRIVATE KEY from your wallet, used for transactions, very secret be careful and do not share
 - max_gas_per_transaction: the max gas limit for transactions
 - additional_fee_gas_per_transaction: additional gas per transaction for speed up the transactions
+- maximum_requests_per_queue: amount of requests simultaneously
 - distribute_tokens_file_path: the actual path for the wallets values location, consider adding the full path in this config
 - minimum_value_to_distribute: minimum value to distribute the token
-- maximum_requests_per_queue: amount of requests simultaneously
 - distribute_tokens_database_ip: ip address for database
 - distribute_tokens_database_name: the database name (default pte_wallets)
 - distribute_tokens_database_username: username for database (default pte_admin)
 - distribute_tokens_database_password: user password for database (no default, please change it)
 - distribute_tokens_database_tables: created tables for distributing
+- minimum_value_to_payment: minimum value to pay the wallet
+- request_payment_database_ip: ip address for database
+- request_payment_database_name: the database name (default pte_wallets)
+- request_payment_database_username: username for database (default pte_admin)
+- request_payment_database_password: user password for database (no default, please change it)
+- request_payment_database_tables: created tables for payments

 ### Estimate Commands
 - estimategas ptenft mintnft: gets the gas chance to consume in the mintNFT action from PTE NFT (Administrator Only)